 Why don't you sell a swivel on your clip?

-Why don't you just tie a loop knot?
+Why not just tie a loop knot?

 Are they stainless?
 Will they rust?